Which iPad is right for you? We break it down | CNN Underscored

 The screen goes nearly edge to edge, lacking a home button.
 It also lacks Face ID, a feature that’s still reserved for the iPad Pro line.
 Instead, Apple has built its Touch ID fingerprint technology into the iPad Air’s sleep/wake button.
 It’s the first time we’ve seen Apple use Touch ID somewhere other than the home button, and it worked flawlessly in our testing.

-The Air is powerful enough to handle daily tasks like email and web browsing, but also keep pace with your photo and video editing needs.
+The Air is powerful enough to handle daily tasks like email and web browsing, but it also keeps pace with your photo and video editing needs.

 If you’re looking for a tablet you can get some work done on that’s more powerful than the basic iPad and and not nearly as expensive as the iPad Pro, the iPad Air is a good fit.